DRC

 Documenting Consent

-According to the G-EthicalEval and DRC-3, the participant and/or the participant’s legal representative(s) or guardian(s) must sign the ICF.
+According to the G-EthicalEval and DRC-3, the participant and/or the legal representative(s) or guardian(s) must sign the ICF.
 The G-EthicalEval states that it is advisable to give participants information sheets to keep that may be similar to ICFs, but do not require a signature.
 The EC must approve the content of the informed consent material.
 When consent has been obtained orally, investigators are required to provide documentation or evidence of consent.

 The G-EthicalEval indicates that if the participant is illiterate, an independent witness must sign the consent.
-DRC-3 further specifies that where the participant is illiterate and/or his/her legal representative(s) and/or guardian(s) is illiterate, an impartial witness should be present during the entire informed consent discussion.
+DRC-3 further specifies that where the participant is illiterate and/or the legal representative(s) and/or guardian(s) is illiterate, an impartial witness should be present during the entire informed consent discussion.
 The witness should sign and date the ICF after the following steps have occurred:

 Waiver of Consent